odra/pybov/README.md

 A `Makefile` is provided for convenience, containing instructions to both build and test using poetry (poerty/test rule) or the "host python interpreter" (test rule).

+A toolbox image is located wihtin the "images" folder can be used as a containerized development environment.

 ## License

 [MIT](./LICENSE)